connerdekok/New_York_Weather/README.md

 ### Step-by-Step Process-
-1. Data Import and Initial Cleaning: o The raw weather data, which includes various daily metrics such as precipitation, wind speed, and temperature, is imported from a CSV file. o We then selected only the relevant columns for this analysis, specifically those related to precipitation, snow depth, and snowfall, to streamline the dataset and focus on key weather metrics.
+1. Data Import and Initial Cleaning:
+ The raw weather data, which includes various daily metrics such as precipitation, wind speed, and temperature, is imported from a CSV file.
+ We then selected only the relevant columns for this analysis, specifically those related to precipitation, snow depth, and snowfall, to streamline the dataset and focus on key weather metrics.

-2. Date Formatting and Sorting: o The date column, which originally stored values as strings, is converted into a proper date format.
-This allows for easier extraction of month and year information later. o The data is then sorted by date to ensure it&#39;s in chronological order, which is critical for time-series analysis.
+2. Date Formatting and Sorting:
+ The date column, which originally stored values as strings, is converted into a proper date format.
+This allows for easier extraction of month and year information later.
+ The data is then sorted by date to ensure it&#39;s in chronological order, which is critical for time-series analysis.
-3. Extracting Year and Month Information: o From the cleaned date column, new columns for the year and month are created.
+3. Extracting Year and Month Information:
+ From the cleaned date column, new columns for the year and month are created.
 This step allows for grouping the data by month and year, which is essential for calculating monthly averages and analyzing year-over-year trends.
-4. Handling Special Data Values: o Some values in the dataset, particularly in the precipitation and snowfall columns, contain &quot;T&quot; (trace values), which indicate an amount too small to measure.
+4. Handling Special Data Values:
+ Some values in the dataset, particularly in the precipitation and snowfall columns, contain &quot;T&quot; (trace values), which indicate an amount too small to measure.
 These values are replaced with zeros to ensure accurate numerical analysis.

 5. Data Conversion:

-o The weather metrics related to precipitation, snow depth, and snowfall are converted into numeric values (floats) to facilitate calculations and statistical analysis.
+ The weather metrics related to precipitation, snow depth, and snowfall are converted into numeric values (floats) to facilitate calculations and statistical analysis.
 This step ensures the data can be processed accurately during the aggregation step.

 6. Saving Cleaned Data:
-o After cleaning and processing the data, it is saved in two formats: as a CSV file for easy access and as a database file (SQLite).
+ After cleaning and processing the data, it is saved in two formats: as a CSV file for easy access and as a database file (SQLite).
 Saving the data in these formats ensures it can be easily shared or reused for future analyses.
-7. Grouping Data for Analysis: o The dataset is grouped by month and year, allowing for the calculation of average values for each weather metric (precipitation, snow depth, and snowfall).
+7. Grouping Data for Analysis:
+ The dataset is grouped by month and year, allowing for the calculation of average values for each weather metric (precipitation, snow depth, and snowfall).
 This grouping step provides a summary of how the weather changes from year to year for each month.

-8. Focusing on January and February Data: o The analysis then narrows in on specific months, particularly January to December, to identify trends in these winter months over multiple years.
+8. Focusing on January and February Data:
+ The analysis then narrows in on specific months, particularly January to December, to identify trends in these winter months over multiple years.
 This approach is useful for identifying any significant changes in weather patterns.

 9. Visualization:
-o The monthly averages from January to December are visualized using bar charts.
+ The monthly averages from January to December are visualized using bar charts.
 Each bar represents the average weather metric (e.g., snowfall, precipitation) for a given year.
 These charts make it easy to compare weather trends across years and spot any anomalies or significant changes.

 10. February Data Analysis:
-o The same process used for January is applied to February data, allowing for a direct comparison of these two winter months.
+ The same process used for January is applied to February data, allowing for a direct comparison of these two winter months.
 This visualization helps understand if certain patterns, such as snowfall or precipitation, are consistent between months or change